Leuven IP & AI Conference 2026

 Tianxiang He

-Tianxiang He is a Professor at City University Hong Kong, specializing in intellectual property law and technology.
+Tianxiang He is an Assistant Professor at City University Hong Kong, focusing on intellectual property law and technology.

 Wouter Devroe